-The BC Schizophrenia Society Partnership Education Program “presentation” consists of a panel of three guest speakers-a person with a psychiatric diagnosis, a family member, and a mental health professional.
+The Mental Health Recovery Partners Society – Central VI Community Education Program “presentation” consists of a panel of three guest speakers-a person with a psychiatric diagnosis, a family member, and a mental health professional.
 The three panelists are presented as a team in the workplace or educational institution and each describes their own personal experience with mental illness.

 “Compassion follows understanding.
 It is therefore incumbent on us to understand as best we can.
 The burden of disease will then become lighter for all.”